 The MCRstrollers are very much part of the University and local community:

-- Since 2016 we have taken part in the Greater Manchester Walking Festivals
+- Since 2016 we have taken part in many Greater Manchester Walking Festivals

 - We have taken part in the Maggie’s Manchester Culture Crawls since 2016 to raise money for their cancer centre by the Christie Hospital, raising over £2,000.